 No. 18 Missouri holds off frantic rally, tops No. 10 Alabama

-COLUMBIA, Mo.
-(AP) — Dru Smith and No. 18 Missouri built a 22-point lead in the second half, then held off a frantic rally by No. 10 Alabama for a 68-65 victory on Saturday.
+Dru Smith and Missouri built a 22-point lead in the second half, then held off a frantic rally by the Crimson Tide for a 68-65 victory on Saturday.

 The Tigers held their largest lead with 13:05 left and were still up by 20 with less than six minutes remaining.

+“Our guys started settling, because they looked at the score instead of finishing the game on the floor,” Missouri coach Cuonzo Martin said.
+“You can’t do that with this level of team.
+But on the flip side, tremendous execution defensively down the stretch on the last possessions.”

-Missouri's only points after that came on four free throws.
+Missouri’s only points down the stretch came on four free throws.
 The Crimson Tide started scoring on nearly every possession and Herb Jones had two chances to give Alabama the lead in the final 20 seconds, but he missed a layup and had another try blocked by Mitchell Smith.

+The Crimson Tide had one last chance to tie it, but Jaden Shackelford’s contested 3-pointer at the buzzer missed.

+“We’re a bunch of gritty types of dudes, and it starts at the top,” Mitchell Smith said.

-Dru Smith had 16 points and eight rebonds for the Tigers (13-3, 6-3 Southeastern Conference).
+Dru Smith had 16 points and eight rebounds for the Tigers (13-3, 6-3 Southeastern Conference).
 Kobe Brown added 13 points and nine rebounds, and Mark Smith finished with 12 points.

 The Tigers built their lead by outrunning the Crimson Tide in transition and outmuscling them inside.
 Missouri finished with 46 points in the paint.